Wabri/old_dotfiles/README.md

 **Brightness controller**: light -> [Github repository](https://github.com/haikarainen/light)

 **Keyboard events catcher**: xev -> `sudo apt-get install xev`

-I also use the fonts in the folder [.fonts](.fonts/).

-You can find a lot of theme resources at <https://www.gnome-look.org/>, download .tar.gz and put in .icons or .fonts.

 ## Installation - Debian 9 stretch